sourcegraph/handbook/content/company/team/nick.md

 3. I will reflect back things I heard and tell you about how I think I can help you achieve your goals and be successful at Sourcegraph.

 ## Skip level 1-1s
 A skip level 1-1 is between me and someone who I indirectly manage (e.g. the person reports to a person that I manage).

-These 1-1s are an opportunity to build deeper relationships, for me to listen, gather your feedback and insights, and discuss anything top of mind for you.
+As our department continues to grow, I want to regularly check in with our teammates to keep a pulse on what is happening.

-Engineering Managers and Engineers will receive calendar invites from me throughout the year.
-If you want to meet more frequently:
+These 1-1s are intended to be casual and informal conversations to build deeper relationships, for me to listen, gather your feedback and insights, and discuss anything top of mind for you.
+These are not intended for status updates.

-1. Find a time on my calendar that is open and send me a calendar invite.
+If you receive a calendar invite from me but you need to change the date/time or you prefer not to meet, please update the invite.

-2. Include as much context as is relevant so that I can prepare for the 1-1 if necessary.
+If you want to meet more frequently, please schedule time on my calendar or reach out to [Michal](../../../data/team.yml#michal-sennett) to help schedule.

 ## Feedback